tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 A Joint distribution encodes in it all the required information of a system to fully describe it and answer all sorts of different questions that could arise.

 ***Example***: Assume you are running a oil company and you want to determine the locations that have the maximum probability of finding oil.
-You can use one of the systems below to describe your setting.
+You can use one of the systems shown below to describe your setting.

 ![Oil Graph](/images/graphical_models/oil_graph.svg)

 $Y$ is the binary random variable describing the availibility of oil in a particular location.
 Other parameters $X_1, X_2, ..., X_6$ are the factors on which it depends.
-Now, we are primarily interested in $P(Y \mid X_1, X_2, ..., X_6)$ which can be determined using the joint probability over all the rvs in the system.
+We are primarily interested in $P(Y \mid X_1, X_2, ..., X_6)$ which can be determined using the joint probability over all the rvs in the system.

 $$P(Y \mid X_1, X_2, ..., X_6) = \frac{P(Y, X_1, X_2, ..., X_6)}{\sum_{X_1, X_2, .., X_6}P(Y, X_1, X_2, ..., X_6)}$$

-Now, using the joint distribution, we cna find the marginal
+Using the joint distribution, we can find the marginal as

 $$P(Y) = \sum_{X_1, X_2, ..., X_6}P(Y, X_1, X_2, ..., X_6)$$

-We can also determine conditional independies
+We can also determine conditional independies as

 $$P(X_1, Y) \stackrel{?}{=} P(X)P(Y)$$